-Likely seeing the writing on the wall for its ridesharing prospects, the company has decided to pivot wildly with launches of multiple products spanning an array of disparate industries:
+Likely seeing the writing on the wall for its ridesharing prospects, the company has decided to pivot wildly with launches of products spanning an array of disparate industries.
+These include:

 - 1. A COVID-19 contact tracing app

-- 2. A trivia app
+- 2. An Uber Eats / GrubHub laughable clone

-- 3. An Uber Eats / GrubHub clone
+- 3. An eCommerce marketplace

-- 4. An eCommerce marketplace
+- 4. A trivia app